remotesensorDJB/MapDesignBasics/PITCHME.md

  - Environment/Philosophy of use?
 Field map, wall map, office use |
 ---
 ### The Design Process
-1. Define purpose and audience
+1. Define purpose and audience |
-2. Select map scale
+2. Select map scale |
-3. Select medium, PoU, costs??
+3. Select medium, PoU, costs?? |
-4. Abstraction/simplification of data
+4. Abstraction/simplification of data |
- - Select, generalize, classify, symbolize
+ - Select, generalize, classify, symbolize |
-5. Layout design
+5. Design the layout |
 ---
 ### Designing Better Maps
 > "It's all about matching perceptual dimensions with data dimensions"